List of Year in Search top searches

 Year in Search (formerly Google Zeitgeist) is an annual list compiled and published by Google since 2001.
 The report highlights the most popular online search trends of the year, based on aggregate data from searches conducted worldwide, as tracked by Google Trends.
 It includes top search queries in various categories, both at a global level and for individual countries.

+Starting in 2010, Google uploaded their Year in Search videos to their YouTube channel.